How third party candidates help shape Michigan's political future - NewsBreak

 How third party candidates help shape Michigan's political future

-As we prepare to head out to the polls next Tuesday, something to consider is Michigan has candidates from six different political parties on the ballot this time around.
+As we prepare to head out to the polls next Tuesday, something to consider — Michigan has candidates from six different political parties on the ballot this time around.

 In addition to Democrats and Republicans, Michigan voters will have to choose between the Libertarian Party, the Green Party, the Taxpayers Party and the Natural Law Party.

-Third party candidates in Michigan typically receive about 3% of the vote in the top elections, such as the race for governor, secretary of state and attorney general.
+Third party candidates in Michigan typically receive about three percent of the vote in the top elections, such as the race for governor, secretary of state and attorney general.

-"The problem for third party candidates, and third parties in general, is the cost and the work to get on a ballot, where the rules have been set by the two (major) political parties." explained Michael McDaniel, a constitutional law professor at Western Michigan Unviersity-Cooley Law School.
+"The problem for third party candidates, and third parties in general, is the cost and the work to get on a ballot where the rules have been set by the two [major] political parties." explained Michael McDaniel, constitutional law professor at WMU-Cooley Law.

 Even though these candidates don't have a serious shot at receiving the votes they need to win, candidates from the two major parties will be paying attention to how the new ideas they bring to the table are received by potential voters.